RevUp-AI/financial-agent-assignment/README.md

 An analyst is conducting research on **NVIDIA (Ticker: NVDA)**.
 They need an AI assistant that can answer questions about the company's performance, strategy, and risks by reading its latest annual report, as well as provide the most up-to-date stock price.

 ## Provided Materials
-*   A PDF document: `NVIDIA-2024-Annual-Report.pdf` (This includes the Annual Review, Proxy Statement, and 10-K).
+*    Click [here](https://s201.q4cdn.com/141608511/files/doc_financials/2024/ar/NVIDIA-2024-Annual-Report.pdf) to download the **NVIDIA 2024 Annual Report** directly from NVIDIA's official website.
 *   *You will need to acquire your own free API keys for the LLM provider (e.g., OpenAI, Anthropic, Google) and a financial data provider.*

 ## Technical Requirements